 Toronto has long been a magnet for students: what would later become the University of Toronto dates back to the 1820s and the founding of King's College, a religious university aligned with the Church of England.

-In 2015, Toronto is home to four universities (U of T, Ryerson, York, and OCAD U) and four colleges (Humber, Seneca, George Brown, and Centennial) with somewhere in the region of 200,000 combined students.
+Now, Toronto is home to four universities (U of T, Ryerson, York, and OCAD U) and four colleges (Humber, Seneca, George Brown, and Centennial) with several hundred thousand combined students.

 Here's a look back at what university campuses (and students) used to look like in Toronto.

 University of Toronto students at Annesley Hall, 1907.

 Students in the Wood House women's residence in 1907.

 Art students in an unidentified university studying in an empty swimming pool, c.
 1908.

 A life drawing class at the Central Ontario School of Art, a precursor to OCAD University, at the Grange in 1911.

 Two residents of Burwash Hall at the University of Toronto in 1911.

 Students in the halls of residence at U of T's Knox College, c.
 1911.